Before implementing the SDK, make sure you have the following:

-Replace tracking id in the analytics.xml in your project's which located under Assets/Plugins/Android/res/values/analytics.xml
+Replace tracking id in the analytics.xml in your project which is located under Assets/Plugins/Android/res/values/analytics.xml

-In the Google Analytics SDK for Android v2.x and higher, you can configure your EasyTracker implementation using parameters defined in your analytics.xml file.
+In the Google Analytics SDK for Android v2.x and higher you can configure your EasyTracker implementation using parameters defined in your analytics.xml file.
 The table below lists all available parameters you can use for version 2 or higher of the Google Analytics SDK for Android.
-Table can be founded here
+The table can be found here

 You can also get more information from Google Getting Started guide.

-Start sending analytics to google, and will appear shortly in your report.
-Make sure you do this on your application start.
+Start sending analytics to google, and they will appear shortly in your report.
+Make sure, you do this on your application start.

-After this API call, you will able to track:
+After this API is called, you will be able to track: